Nvelop

 Delivery

-Supplier delivers goods or services.
-Receiving party confirms receipt and quality.
+Supplier delivers.
+Receiving party confirms receipt and quality

 PO Types